tbarron/tbarron.github.io/DODO.md

    functionality baked into an interface command.
 The interface command should be just enough to allow calling the library from the command line.

+ * Break dt out into a separate project

+ * Can I put an .htaccess and .htpasswd file in my github pages repo and control access to (some of) the pages that way?
+   * No, silly.
+The repo itself is public, so everyone would be able to see the .htpasswd file.
+   * Yeah, but the password itself would be encrypted.

  * For each project
    * backscratcher